Webinar from December 4, 2012: Fortran Standard Parallel Programming Features, hosted by Steve Lionel

 A: Intel MKL uses OpenMP internally for threading.
 While we have not done extensive testing combining coarrays with other parallel methodologies, we don't know of any reason why you shouldn't be able to pass the local part of a coarray to a BLAS or LAPACK routine.
 It will just be treated as a local variable.

 Q: What about debugging tools?
-Dubugging is currently very primitive!
+Debugging is currently very primitive!

 A: Yes, it is.
-In the Fortran for Linux release notes we give instructions on how to debug coarray applications.
 I think one can also use Rogue Wave TotalView there.
 On Windows there isn't anything comparable, though we're investigating options.
 PRINT statements work...

 Q: I understand there's no in-line assembler ability (I think you just said that), but can the compiler output assembler at all?